Curtiss SB2C Helldiver: US Navy

-An oddity of the SB2Cs with 1942 to 1943-style tricolor camouflage was that the undersides of the outer wing panels carried dark topside camouflage because the undersurfaces were visible from above when the wings were folded.
+An oddity of the SB2Cs with 1942- to 1943-style tricolor camouflage was that the undersides of the outer wing panels carried dark topside camouflage because the undersurfaces were visible from above when the wings were folded.

-In operational experience, it was found that the U.S. Navy's Grumman F6F Hellcat and Vought F4U Corsair fighters were able to carry an equally heavy bomb load against ground targets and were vastly more capable of defending themselves against enemy fighters.
+In operational experience, the U.S. Navy's Grumman F6F Hellcat and Vought F4U Corsair fighters were found to be able to carry an equally heavy bomb load against ground targets and were vastly more capable of defending themselves against enemy fighters.
 The Helldiver, however, could still deliver ordnance with more precision against specific targets and its two-seat configuration permitted a second set of eyes.
-The Helldiver also had a significant advantage in range over a fighter while carrying a bombload, which is crucial in naval operations.
+The Helldiver also had a significant advantage in range over a fighter, while carrying a bombload, which is crucial in naval operations.

 The advent of air-to-ground rockets ensured that the SB2C was the last purpose-built dive bomber produced.
 Rockets allowed precision attack against surface naval and land targets, while avoiding the stresses of near-vertical dives and the demanding performance requirements that they placed on dive bombers.